ClutchKick2207/Google-Career-Certificates/Foundations of Project Management/Embarking on a career in Project Management/02 - Learning about careers in Project Management.md

 			- Being able to manage resources
 			- Being able to manage your time
 	- Start applying project management frameworks/practices in everyday life as well to be able to get them ingrained into you
+		- For example planning yourself for the next 3 months
+	-